rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 With a total population of the United States being ~ 331M in 2020, this market has huge potential and we need strategies to increase the customer base.

 Across all these age groups three product categories have shown a constant increase in the revenue year on year - **Audio, Cell phones and Computers**.
 Efforts should be put into devising strategies to maximise outputs from here since they cater to all age groups.

+## Recommendations

+1. For the main driver category- computers, certain stores show low or moderate growth rates during October to December across 2016-2019.
+This is alarming because these are the peak selling periods, thus we should be further checking in store performances and possibly replicating strategies followed by stores showing high growth rates during this period.

+ 2. Across categories throughout the years there are certain slack months where there is no sale across some stores.Investigation needs to be done to check if this slack is due to lack of demand in that region where the store is or due to some other reason.

+3. For all categories there are seasonal spikes specially in the months of April to June with spikes being prominent in May across majority stores and across all years till 2019.
+This needs to be further seen as to what’s driving these spikes-could be attributed to seasonal summer sales.
+We could target these periods to maximise sales with promotional offers.

+4. The total customer base is ~7K in the United States.Disparity exists across age groups where 18-24 is under represented.
+With a total population of the US being 331M, we need to devise strategies to increase the customer base through more stores? certain promotions like discounting?

+5. Audio, computers and cell phones see revenue growth year on year across all age groups, thus expending all efforts on these categories would lead to overall revenue growth.
+Product teams can further monitor which sub categories and brands show more growth across different age groups??
+New products can be added??
+Schemes during holiday seasons to increase revenue here?

 ## Questions to Stakeholders, Assumptions & Caveats